jarviscanada/jarvis_data_eng_FraserRaney/linux_sql/README.md

 * * * * * bash /full/path/to/scripts/host_usage.sh localhost 5432 host_agent [db_username] [db_password] > /tmp/host_usage.log
 ```
 ## Implementation
+The project was developed on a GCP VM running Rocky Linux 9 with an XFCE desktop
+using IntelliJ IDEA, which provided syntax highlighting and an integrated terminal
+for running scripts.
+Crontab edits were done with `vim`.
+Debugging was assisted using
+`set -x`/`set +x` within scripts and the `bash -x` option to trace execution.
+All work
+was version-controlled on GitHub using a GitFlow workflow, with feature branches
+merged into `develop` and pull requests to `main` for final review.

 ### Scalable Architecture
 ![Linux Cluster Monitoring Diagram](./assets/cluster.jpg)